Sebge/sebge.github.io/README.md

 ### Hi there 👋

+I'm a researcher at DFKI and PhD student at the University of Luebeck.
+My interests are in bridging the gap between eHealth data and AI.
+I'm currently working in the [AI-CARE](https://ai-care-cancer.de/) project, where we aim to analyze cancer registry data using machine learning models.

 <!--
 **Sebge/sebge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.